DerStimmler/StromGedacht.NET/README.md

 You can fetch all states of a region for a specific time period by calling the `States` / `StatesAsync` methods and passing the zip code of the region, the start time and end time.

+Start and end time can be two dates:

 ```csharp
 var from = new DateTimeOffset(2023, 1, 1, 0, 0, 0, TimeSpan.FromHours(2));
 var to = new DateTimeOffset(2023, 1, 3, 23, 59, 59, TimeSpan.FromHours(2));